 D.M.A.
 Boston University

-Dr. Hillman holds an associate diploma from the Royal Conservatory of Music (Toronto) and degrees from University of Western Ontario (London, Canada), University of Illinois at Urbana-Champaign, and Boston University.
-He is the 2012 laureate of the Leslie Bell Prize for Choral Conducting from the Ontario Arts Council.
+Hillman sits on the Board of Directors of Boston's Back Bay Chorale and Greater Boston Choral Consortium and is the 2012 laureate of the Leslie Bell Prize for Choral Conducting from the Ontario Arts Council.

 Dr. Hillman lives outside Boston with his wife and two sons.